Monday, 6 July 2015

 4. The Birth of a Nation was shot on a relative shoestring.
 It cost just $61,000 to make, and grossed $3.75m in 1915 in New York alone.
 Though Griffith claimed to have employed up to 18,000 extras at a time, he actually never used more than 500, instead relying on his considerable ingenuity to achieve the film’s stunning sense of scope.

 5. Intolerance was not.
 His subsequent film, Intolerance, required no such penny-pinching, and came in at $1.9m due in no small measure to its sets, which were up to 200ft high and more than a mile long.
 The film flopped upon release.
-Griffith’s initial cut was eight hours long and to be shown across two nights; it was later snipped to 210 minutes.
+Griffith’s initial cut ran eight hours long and was to be shown across two nights; it was later snipped to 210 minutes.
 Though her scenes in the film took just an hour to film, Gish felt “that there was more of me in this picture than in any other I had ever played in”.
 She talked over scenes with Griffith before he shot them, viewed all the rushes and suggested ways to improve them, and picked the best takes, before helping Jimmy Smith with the cutting.
 Though you get the sense that Griffith recognised Gish’s singular genius, this kind of partnership was only possible because of the egalitarian nature of moviemaking at the time.

 6. Hearts of the World was filmed on location in a warzone.
 For this WWI propaganda piece, funded by the British and French governments, Gish, her sister Dorothy and Griffith filmed at the front.
 Their first location was a village that had been destroyed when the Germans were advancing on Paris.
 Later they were hit by a creeping barrage: two of their guides were killed, before the soldiers they had been hoping to film were obliterated by shellfire.